Air Conditioner Curb Installation

 The roof is slightly slanted and it was necessary to level the curb before we started to install the flashing.
 We used 5/8″ wood strips under the one end of the curb.
-After getting it level we secured the curb to the roof with 4″ screws that held is into place.
+After getting it level we secured the curb to the roof with 4″ screws that held it into place.

 7. Vulcanizing and flashing the air conditioner curb.

 Once the curb was leveled we covered the entire outside of the curb with EPDM cover tape.
 To flash the curb, it is necessary to clean the existing roofing surface very well.
-We used lacquer thinners and rags to remove all the oxidation from the surface where we needed to adhere the new EPDM cover tape.
+We used lacquer thinners and rags to remove all the oxidation from the surface where we needed to adhere to the new EPDM cover tape.

 After the cleaning, we brushed primer to the surface and waited for it to dry.
 After a touch dry test, we installed the cover tape and flashed the entire unit.

 It is essential to clean the surface from old oxidation before installing the flashing.